BrentonCozby/dom-slider/README.md

 * Slides the content, padding, border, and margin (just the top and bottom values).
 * May slide multiple elements at once
 * Hides elements in a screen-reader-friendly way
+* Zero Dependencies and written in plain JavaScript (compiled to ES5)

 ###Example Usage:
 First, place the DOM-slider.js file in your code somewhere.
 Then do stuff like below: